mshanGithub/msbotframework/Orchestrator/docs/BFOrchestratorUsage.md

 1. Enable Orchestrator feature in Composer's Application Settings
 2. In desired dialog select Orchestrator the recognizer dropdown menu
-3. Review, evaluate and adjust examples in language data as you would normally for LUIS to ensure recognition quality.
+3. Review, evaluate and adjust examples in language data as you would normally for LUIS / Orchestrator to ensure recognition quality.

-This enables basic  intent recognition.
-For more advanced scenarios follow the steps above to import and tune up routing quality.
-See more about Composer Recognizers [here](https://docs.microsoft.com/en-us/composer/concept-dialog#recognizer).

-###### Limitations

-* **Important**: Orchestrator is limited to intents only.
-Entity definitions in LU will be ignored and no extraction will be performed during recognition.
-* Only the *default* base model is available to Orchestrator solutions.

 See the [School skill navigator](https://github.com/microsoft/BotBuilder-Samples/tree/main/experimental/orchestrator/Composer/01.school-skill-navigator#school-skill-navigator-bot) bot sample for more.